alexnortn/DP/README.md

 	What about a time when there was pleasure to be had in the wilderness, exploring far ranging spaces, interacting with the Nature of Things (NoT), as a opposed to living within the ubiquitous Internet of Things (IoT)?

-	David Rose said it best when he explained the value in the _legacies of his grand fathers tools.
+	David Rose said it best when he explained the value in the _legacies of his grandfather's tools.
 Something about having a specific tool for each and every task is a really beautiful way to live.
 However, it is certainly not sustainable.

 	Everyday more people move to cities; the urban landscape _is most definitely the future of things (FoT).
 We're already seeing this New Communism+Socialism in the form of reduced private ownership in favor of shared-use services.
 	  ?> Why own a car when you can Uber or Lyft?